 In addition, if your cat ends up swallowing a leaf infected with fungus, it may lead to fungal toxicosis, where symptoms may relate to plant poisoning.

-Read our complete care guide about Ponytail Palm
+If you have not owned Ponytail Palm, learn complete care guide about Ponytail Palm to grow.

 An innate behavior of cats, it is pretty standard and natural for them to nibble on plant leaves.